Church of St. Martin,

 After the

-battle of the Somme, in world war one, the little village of Hardecourt-aux-bois was devastated.
-Piece by piece they
+battle of the Somme, in world war one, the little village of

-in 1929 after plans to rebuild the original church were abandoned.
-In the
+new church was added by Dom Bellot in 1929 after plans to rebuild the original

-original plans the bell-tower would be at the left front corner of the church,
+church were abandoned.
+In the original plans the bell-tower would be at the

-but to lower the costs the tower is placed in the middle.
+left front corner of the church, but to lower the costs the tower is placed in

 Above the

-door of the church is a painting of St. Martinus, the
+door of the church is a painting of St. Martinus, the patron saint of this

-patron saint of this church, covering a original fresco on the wall.
-The door
+church, covering a original fresco on the wall.
+The door is nowadays made of

 The village